These People Adhered To The Rules To Get Their Revenge

 I finally get to the end of the veggie bar, and she says she wants ranch on it.
 We always ignored Subway rules about dressings, and every customer always got way more than usual on their subs.

 Same with this lady.
 I get the ranch on there when she clears her throat and says she wants more ranch dressing.
-Ok, I squeezed a hell of a lot more on her sandwich; you can barely even see her sandwich anymore.
+Ok, I squeezed a h**l of a lot more on her sandwich; you can barely even see her sandwich anymore.
 I return the ranch to its holder when she clears her throat even louder and demands more ranch on her sub.
 Something in me snapped.
+I grabbed a brand new, full bottle of ranch; squeezed the entire bottle onto her sandwich, the make station, the floor, my pants; in fact, to make myself very clear, I twisted the plastic bottle until it had deformed into a plastic tornado shape down the middle of it.

 Not even trying to be nice, I crammed her b*stardized sandwich into a too small, plastic Subway bag, slapped it on the counter next to the girl ringing her up.
+I told the cashier girl to charge her for two sandwiches, and I walked out the back door to cool down for a minute.
+Yes, I was p*ssed.

 The next morning, I came in when my boss told me to clock in and disappear for an hour.
-“Why?”
-I asked.

 “I’m going to fire the cashier when she gets here,” my boss replied.

+I could not stand this girl that was going to get fired, but I was not going to let her get fired for something I knew was not her fault.
 I told my boss to go and look at the video from approximately 10:30 pm to 10:45 pm, and that if anyone was going to get fired, I would volunteer in place of this cashier.

 The monkey-wrench lady had called corporate and complained.
 My boss spent a half an hour watching the video, listening to the audio before coming back, and telling me I treated this lady in the right manner.
 Monkey-wrench lady was banned after this.”